CSCfi/hpc-containers/index.md

 -->

+## Examples overview
+In the following examples, we demonstrate how to install

+install the [sciapp](https://github.com/jaantollander/sciapp) to container.

 ## Apptainer example
-In this example, we install the [appdemo](https://github.com/jaantollander/appdemo) to container.

 We have the following Apptainer definition file named `app.def`:

 ```text